center-for-threat-informed-defense/attack-workbench-frontend/docs/docker-compose.md

     |-- attack-workbench-rest-api
 ```

-To perform all three clones as required (including the clone of this repository), you can use the following commands from your working directory:
+To perform all clones as required (including the clone of this repository), you can use the following commands from your working directory:
 ```shell
 # download the front-end repository
 git clone https://github.com/center-for-threat-informed-defense/attack-workbench-frontend.git